Austin SEO Company | TastyPlacement

 When we promote infographics, we host the preview image and the full infographic—it’s just too complicated to ask webmasters to download the infographic, install it on their site, then update all the links.
 By hosting the images, you make it easy and idiot proof.
 Because we are hosting the infographic, and the files are large, we create our infographics in jpeg format: that allows us to compress the file down for faster loading and less bandwidth usage.

-To see all these elements coming together on a proper infographic “home.” see the page we’ve set up for our “Science of Sleep” infographic here:
+To see all these elements coming together on a proper infographic “home.” see the page we’ve set up for our “Austin Startup Scene” infographic here:

 Include a Facebook-Ready Thumbnail